Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Overview of Results

 \p{Accuracy vs. Association Easiness.} Figures~\ref{fig:lama-score} and \ref{fig:enron-score} demonstrate the relationship between the model prediction accuracy and the association easiness score calculated using Eq.~\eqref{eq:aes} which measures the easiness of association considering both the co-occurrence frequency and the distance.
 The association easiness scores are grouped into bins.
 The data point in the plot shows the average prediction accuracy of each bin.

-\p{Accuracy vs. Occurrence Frequency.} Differing from the previously discussed figures that primarily focus on co-occurrence, Figures~\ref{fig:lama-occur} and~\ref{fig:enron-occur} demonstrate the effect of individual entity occurrence frequency on prediction accuracy.
-Here, occurrence frequency is counted as the sum of both entities in a pair (e.g., $freq(\text{name}) + freq(\text{email address})$) within the training data.

-\p{More Results on Email Addresses \& Phone Numbers.} Table~\ref{table:email} and Table~\ref{table:phone_res} present the email address and phone number prediction results of different zero-shot settings across different model sizes, including 125M, 1.3B, 2.7B, 6B, and 20B parameters.
+\p{More Results on PII.} For a deeper investigation into PII leakage, we refer to Tables~\ref{table:email} and Table~\ref{table:phone_res} which present the email address and phone number prediction results for different zero-shot settings across various model sizes, specifically 125M, 1.3B, 2.7B, 6B, and 20B parameters.
 Table~\ref{table:email} displays the number of correct predictions (\# correct), the number of predictions containing at least one email address (\# predicted), the number of verbatim matches to the Email-0-shot (D) pattern in the training set (\# verbatim), and the accuracy (in percentage) for each model in each setting.
 We also include a non-verbatim match accuracy in the last column.
 Similarly, Table~\ref{table:phone_res} reports the number of predictions containing at least one phone number (\# predicted), the number of correct predictions (\# correct), and the accuracy.